Kern000/mini-python-customer-service-options/readme.md

 ====== Two Possible Enhancements ======

-1. Login system can be implemented to allow authentication and authorization.
+1. More file types can be supported for data saving and loading.

 2. Indexing can be implemented for search to allow high performance when large datasets are expected.